DillonHammill/CytoExploreR/README.md

   - easily associate experimental details with each file using `cyto_annotate`
-  - customisable data transformations using `cyto_transform` which includes support for log, arcsinh, logical and biexponential transformations
+  - customisable data transformations using `cyto_transform` which includes support for log, arcsinh, logicle and biexponential transformations
   - manual gate drawing using `cyto_gate_draw`
   - ability to edit drawn gates using `cyto_gate_edit`